iansusko-create/is-portfolio/README.md

 # is-portfolio
-A portfolio of academic projects I have created while at the University of Pittsburgh.
+A portfolio of academic projects I have created throughout my computer science career.